dsaborg/sequence/README.md

 statisticsByPerson.get(new Person("John Doe")).setCount(732);
 ```

-It uses Java 8 lambdas in much the same way as `Streams` do, but is based on `Iterables` and `Iterators` instead of a
+`Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on `Iterables` and `Iterators` instead
-pipeline, and is built for convenience, which makes it interoperate with the rest of Java.
+of a pipeline, and is built for convenience and compatibility with the rest of Java.
 It's for programmers wanting
 to perform common data processing tasks on moderately small collections.
-If you need parallel iteration use `Streams`.
+If you need parallel iteration or Very
+Large collection processing (> 2G entries) use `Streams`.
+If your data doesn't fit in an array you probably need
+`Streams` instead.
+Having said that, `Sequences` go to great lengths to be as lazy and late-evaluating as possible,
+with minimal overhead.

-Because `Sequences` are `Iterables` you can for example use them in foreach loops, and re-use them safely AFTER you
+Because `Sequences` are `Iterables` you can for example use them in foreach loops, and re-use them safely after you
 have already traversed them (as long as they're backed by an `Iterable`/`Collection`, not an `Iterator` or `Stream`,
 of course).